WebDevBooster/Starlendar/README.md

 Well, we can now spin out a new myth saying:
 *Just before the world was about to end because the ancient Mayan calendar had run out of years, the brave people of Star City had invented a new calendar called Starlendar and saved the world!* :-)

+### Additional holidays

+Since the first Starday of the year will be a holiday (and I think it really should be a holiday), it's kinda annoying because it messes up the perfect workday symmetry in other quarters.
+I mean, for measuring performance, it would be ideal if each quarter had the same number of workdays.

+To fix this problem, we could add one holiday to each of the other 3 quarters.
+The best candidates for that would be the first Starday in Mio, the first Starday in Savt and the last Zingday in Dozl.